 The most important things to know about the virus is how to lower the chance of infection.
 Well-aired rooms, masks in enclosed spaces, physical distancing all considerably reduce the risk.
 This is especially so for the risk groups such as the over-60s, the overweight and diabetic individuals.

-It is better to prevent viral infections than cure them.
+To come back to the initial question: It is better to prevent viral infections than cure them.
 Safe and effective drugs will be difficult to make and the problem of resistance must be overcome.

 I found biology and chemistry fun at school.
 Biochemistry seemed to combine the two and I didn’t think that chemistry had much future in research so I decided to study biochemistry at university.
 I wanted to find a job after my bachelor but the careers advisor told me to do a PhD so I did.
 I wasn’t convinced that I was good enough to do a career in research but I realised I wasn’t trained for anything else so I kept applying for positions and kept being offered them.
 At some point, I realised I was becoming a research scientist with some interesting publications to my name.